-How Colours Affect Our Consumer Behaviour
+Colour Psychology: How Colours Affect Consumer Behaviour

 colours as a strategic tool in consumer marketing

-We admit, however, that several variables, internal and external impact consumer behaviour.
-It is a mental, emotional, and physical activity.
-The process involves choosing, buying, using, and discarding products and services that either satisfy their needs and demands or frustrate them.
-Consumer satisfaction, though, is a function of quality, price, advertisements, and the way the products are presented, i.e. packing, colours, literature, website demos, staff skills, et cetera to meet the customer’s demand.
+Several variables, internal and external, impact consumer behaviour.
+Consumer behaviour is a mental, emotional, and physical activity.
+The process involves choosing, buying, using, and discarding products and services that either satisfy customers’ needs and demands or frustrate them.

-• Colours grab consumers’ attention because of the specific association we have with colours.
+• Colours grab consumers’ attention because of the specific association we have with those colours.
 For instance, red is one of the most vibrant colours in the visible spectrum.
-It invariably attracts the consumer’s eyes because of the numerous association we have with that colour, including the presents from Santa Claus!
+It invariably attracts the consumer’s eyes because of the numerous associations we have with that colour, including the presents from Santa Claus!

-• Colours appeal to your customers – they play with their desires and wants.
+• Colours appeal to your customers – They play with their desires and wants.
 Do you live in an urban marketplace?
 Maybe blue, green and white will offer you the expansiveness and closeness with nature that you desire.

 • Colours show product characteristics to attract the target customer base.
 Does your product emphasise elegance, mystery, and power?
 Then use black.